Intravenous Vitamin C Infusion in Oncologic Treatment

 My father told George that he would give him injections of vitamin C but didn't know if it would help.
 George received 30 grams (30,000 milligrams) of vitamin C twice a week for six weeks.
 X-rays six weeks later showed a marked decrease in the size of the tumors.
 George continued the injections.

 Six months later there was no evidence of cancer.
 Mr. Williams lived a relatively healthy life for another 14 years and died a few years ago of congestive heart failure at the age of 84.

-In the Fall of 1994, a 73 year-old farmer from Western Kansas was diagnosed with wide-spread non-Hodgkin's lymphoma.
-Biopsies and CT-scans showed he had cancer in all the lymph nodes from his chest up.
+In the Fall of 1994, a 73 year-old farmer from Western Kansas was diagnosed with widespread non-Hodgkin lymphoma.
+Biopsies and CT scans showed he had cancer in all the lymph nodes from his chest up.
 He was treated with chemotherapy for 8 months resulting in a remission.